 If the situation is an emergency, contact your GP, call 111 or go to A&E. Consult your drug information leaflet.
 If the situation is not an emergency, you can leave a message on your consultant secretary’s answer machine – all calls will be triaged and returned as appropriate.

 - I am having a flare of my arthritis, what shall I do?

 Use maximum pain relief regularly, such as paracetamol and anti-inflammatory drugs.
 Ask your GP if you need something stronger.
 Resting the joint or joints and using ice/heat packs can be helpful.
-If this does not improve things over the next few days contact either your GP or the telephone advice line.
+If this does not improve things over the next few days contact your GP.

 - How do I find out the results of my tests?